tyler274/rummage/docs/core_systems/snapshot/testing.md

 This document covers testing approaches and strategies for the Rummage snapshot system.
 For a general overview of testing in Rummage, see the [Testing Overview](../../testing/index.md).

-# Testing the Snapshot System

-This document outlines approaches and best practices for testing the Snapshot system in Rummage.

 ## Types of Tests

 The snapshot system should be tested at several levels: